DeuxEx/LogAnalyzer/README.md

 Followmode can ie be; [Society]

 If you want to have all society activity in the field, or any kind of mobs or crafting or mining texts.

-This feature is somewhere buggy and if you want to change the string, close down the GUI and restart it before running.

 --------------------------------------